ellenalston/ellenalston/README.md

 ## Hi there 👋

+Hi , my name is Ellen Alston, and my pronouns are she/her.
 I am currently attending a 14-week full-stack coding bootcamp at Tech Elevator learning how to create dynamic web-based software systems using Java providing 800+ hours of development education and application.

-I am also a board-certified music therapist
+Before this, I spent a almost as a practicing music therapist, using the power of music to help patients achieve their goals.
+Music has been a central part of my life for as long as I can remember, and it has always been my primary medium for connection and my career.
+For a long time, I didn't explore other fields, especially in science and technology, but I realized it was time for a change.

+I was ready to make a career shift into technology because I wanted to challenge myself in new ways and contribute to a field with a broad and lasting impact on society.
+As a woman, entering the tech industry is particularly important to me.
+I want to be part of a movement that brings diverse perspectives to the table and create more inclusive environments.

+Software development intrigued me because it shares similarities with music in terms of language and theory.
+The skills I’ve honed through music therapy—empathy, communication, and creativity—are just as essential in tech, and I’m eager to apply them in this new context.
+As I look to the future, I am searching for my place in the world of software development.
+I believe that my determination and grit, coupled with my passion for innovation will guide me as I navigate this exciting path.

 <!--
 **ellenalston/ellenalston** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.